ALICE Report shows 40% of Michigan families are financially insecure

 "That left me kind of scrambling," Oguinn said.

 "I didn't have any childcare for my newborn.
-My husband and I were trying to put our heads together trying to figure out how we could afford it because daycare these days is around like $300 and something.
-That's the average for all daycares in the Metro-Detroit area right now and that averages out to over $1,000 a month in just daycare expenses and that's just not doable for me and my household."
+My husband and I were trying to put our heads together trying to figure out how we could afford it because daycare these days is around $300 and something.
+That's the average for all daycares in the Metro Detroit area right now, and that averages out to over $1,000 a month in just daycare expenses and that's just not doable for me and my household."

 Families can call 211 for childcare, food and housing assistance.